solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 </figure>

 The encoder is based on PointNet.
 It produces a single feature vector which will be used in the decoder.
 In the decoder we start with K 2D grids (16 in the paper).
 We then sample points from those grids which are concatenated with the feature vector.
-The concatenated vectors are fed into K MLPs which 'morph' them into K 3D surface elements [point at image] as we have seen in the Point Completion Network.
+The concatenated vectors are fed into K MLPs which 'morph' them into K 3D surface elements as we have seen in the Point Completion Network.
 The surface elements together make up the coarse shape of the object.
 In theory, the surface elements are not prohibited to overlap.
 To reduce overlap to a minimum, the authors introduce an 'Expansion Penalty' that is applied to the surface elements.

 > Morphing-based decoder for smooth surfaces